 - 1. Access and egress for the major housing site off Newtons Lane must ensure the safety of pedestrians on Newtons Lane.
 Priority should be given to pedestrians and cyclists in the design of this access point. - 2.
+Modifications to the junction at Newtons Lane and Awsworth Lane/The Lane, to reflect the increase in traffic volume over the Plan period. - 3.
 Traffic management measures that improve the safety of movement for non-vehicular users (horse riders, walkers and cyclists) will be supported in those areas identified as traffic hot spots on Map 10b.